collegeman/php-tent-client/README.md

 php-tent-client
 ===============

 A client implementation of Tent.io protocol.
-Can be used on the command line.

 `php tent.php https://profile.tent.is`